 Impacted Tooth Exposure

-We encourage you to schedule a consultation with Dr. Larson or Dr. Park to learn more about how California Oral Surgery & Dental Implant Center can best meet your oral surgery needs.
+We encourage you to schedule a consultation with one of our doctors to learn more about how California Oral Surgery & Dental Implant Center can best meet your oral surgery needs.
 If your child has an impacted tooth, we will work with you to create a treatment plan that will see you to your best result.
 We look forward to caring for you and your loved ones.